About Us

 ACTA’s claimed objectives are the establishment of new global standards for enforcing intellectual property rights, including increased international co-operation to address counterfeiting and ‘piracy’.
 The European Union became a signatory to ACTA last Thursday, joining Australia, the United States, Singapore and others.

-The European Union’s rappoteur on ACTA resigned over the Agreement last week, claiming that there has been “no inclusion of civil society organisations, a lack of transparency from the start of the negotiations,” and “everyone knows the ACTA agreement is problematic, whether it is its impact on civil liberties, the way it makes Internet access providers liable [and] its consequences on generic drugs manufacturing.”[1]
+The European Union’s rapporteur on ACTA resigned over the Agreement last week, claiming that there has been “no inclusion of civil society organisations, a lack of transparency from the start of the negotiations,” and “everyone knows the ACTA agreement is problematic, whether it is its impact on civil liberties, the way it makes Internet access providers liable [and] its consequences on generic drugs manufacturing.”[1]

 The opacity of the process has been a primary concern for Pirate Party Australia.
 Leaked drafts showed especially draconian provisions, yet the Australian people were officially deliberately excluded from participation.
 “The sheer lack of public participation in an area of law that has such potentially large public interest issues […] is especially troubling for the Australian democractic process,” notes the Pirate Party’s submission[2].
 They are concerned that this has allowed ACTA to be drafted with exlusive consultation from intellectual property lobbyists, without proper public input and independent research as to the necessity and impact of the Agreement.